After School Academy

 A student publication is a media outlet such as a newspaper, magazine, television show, or radio station produced by students at an educational institution.
 These publications typically cover local and school-related news, but they may also report on national or international news as well.
 Most student publications are either part of a curricular class or run as an extracurricular activity.

-STEM Club
+Soccer Club

 Mentoring & Student Organizations